 For over six decades, huge gatherings of people came to hear Mr. Graham at countless indoor and outdoor crusades and rallies all over the world.
-Millions of people have responded to his invitations to accept Jesus Christ as their personal Savior.
+Millions of people have responded to his invitations to accept Jesus Christ as their personal Savior and Lord.
 He also was a spiritual adviser to several U.S. presidents.

 Day of Discovery has a series of two videos, each under 30 minutes, that tell the story of Billy Graham.
 The videos are hosted by Wintley Phipps, who sang at many Billy Graham functions for 25 years.
 He also sings a few tunes on the videos.